ai-qntbd-qktbd/dryice-docs/src/pages/index.md

 ![alt text](image.png)

-Metive is a ai-powered motion capture service that allows you to create 3D animations from 2D videos.
+Metive(pronounced "me-tive") is a ai-powered motion capture service that allows you to create 3D animations from 2D videos.

 ## Features